YadaYadaAT/Battlesnake/README.md

 This project demonstrates how to develop a Battlesnake bot while implementing a full CI/CD pipeline using **GitHub Actions**.
 It also incorporates **YouTrack** for agile issue and sprint management, helping us maintain a structured and efficient workflow.

+To help us automate and control our work, we used Conventional Commits and Conventional Changelog, along with Husky to enforce adherence to Conventional Commits standards and rules.
+Developers are unable to commit changes unless they adhere to the conventional commit rules.

+We also use Standard Version to automate versioning and changelog generation.

+JSDocs is used for documentation.

+ESLint and Prettier are used to lint codebase and ensure consistency.

+Jest is used for testing and coverage checks.

+Our 'main' and 'develop' branches are protected by GitHub rulesets, to ensure safety.

 Goals and learning outcomes include:

 - Automating testing and linting on each commit and pull request with GitHub Actions.